‘Huge problem’: Experts concerned paid sick policies are worsening omicron surge - NewsBreak

 And with the new absence of COVID-allotted paid sick leave, experts say workers may be prompted to come into work with mild symptoms, or while they are awaiting test results.
 According to reporting by the Los Angeles Times, the California Department of Public Health has amended its policies to allow asymptomatic health care workers who have tested positive for the virus to return to work immediately.

-According to Appelbaum, when people don’t have paid sick days and have no symptoms – or mild ones – they might not get tested and could continue to work from their offices despite the risk.If you test positive on an at-home test, do you need to report it?
+According to Appelbaum, when people don’t have paid sick days and have no symptoms – or mild ones – they might not get tested and could continue to work from their offices despite the risk.If you test positive on an at-home test, do you need to report it in PA?

 “And what is their choice?” she asked rhetorically.
 “What they say is: ‘If I take a test and it shows I’m positive, I won’t be able to come into work and I don’t have any paid sick days.
 I don’t have very much in savings and I certainly can’t cover my rent out of my savings if I don’t work.’”